yfukasawa/LongQC/README.md

 ### 2. Build
 	docker build -t longqc .

-In the folder you saved Dockerfile above, run the above command to build a new container named longqC.
+In the folder you saved Dockerfile above, run the docker command to build a new container named longqc.

 ### 3. Run
 	docker run -it --rm -v /path/to/shared_dir/:/data longqc